Opinion: It's Time To End The Colonial Mindset In Global Health

 At its worst, global health today is a self-congratulatory neocolonial machine in which doctors, professors, researchers and others from wealthy places with abounding privilege are further exalted because they are doing work that their Global South counterparts do as part of their everyday lives with little to no recognition.
 At its best, it is a humble attempt to equal the playing field of life between North and South by trying to unravel the tightly bound chains of colonialism.

 I'm now a physician at Harvard University and Brigham and Women's Hospital with a strong record of long-term global health partnerships.
 Our programs have a particular emphasis on establishing human relationships and building, empowering and supporting local health leaders as central tenets of the work.
-One example of this is the University of Global Health Equity, a medical and public health school in Rwanda with a focus on training African students to become leaders in global health and to lead health-care efforts in their home countries.
+One example of this is the University of Global Health Equity, a medical and public health school in Rwanda with a focus on training African students to become leaders in global health and to lead health care efforts in their home countries.

-From many of the impoverished patients I have worked with, I have learned that the challenges that help a Western doctor build a career or feel altruistic are the harsh never ending realities of their life — every day, every year, from birth until death.
+From many of the impoverished patients I have worked with, I have learned that the challenges that help a Western doctor build a career or feel altruistic are the harsh never-ending realities of their life — every day, every year, from birth until death.
 When we fail to recognize this harsh truth, we end up taking our power for granted.
 There is nothing more dangerous than that.

 Abraar Karan is an internal medicine resident in the Hiatt Residency in Global Health Equity at Brigham and Women's Hospital and Harvard Medical School.
 All views expressed are personal and do not represent those of any listed institutions.